-Note 8.
+Note 7.
 Integration Plan

-NASDAQ OMX expects that in the period beginning twelve months following consummation of the OMX combination, this combination will be accretive to stockholders, primarily as a result of technology cost savings and other synergies as follows:
+NASDAQ OMX expects that in the period beginning twelve months following consummation of the PHLX acquisition, this acquisition will be accretive to stockholders, primarily as a result of technology cost savings and other synergies as follows:

-- Both parties believe the combination will create substantial value for shareholders, with total pre-tax annual synergies estimated at \$150 million.
-Of this amount, \$100 million constitutes estimated cost synergies and \$50 million estimated revenue synergies; - Cost synergies will be realized through the rationalization of IT systems and data centers, rationalization of non-IT functions, and reduced capital and procurement expenditure; - Revenue synergies will be achieved through the creation of deeper liquidity pools, increased cross-border trading, increased international listings, packaged data products and enhanced technology sales; and - Total pre-tax restructuring and revenue investment costs are estimated at \$150 million which will be incurred in the two years following completion of the Transactions.
+- Both parties believe the acquisition will create substantial value for shareholders, with net pre-tax annual synergies estimated at \$51 million.
+Of this amount, \$57 million constitutes estimated cost synergies and \$(6) million estimated revenue synergies; - Cost synergies will be realized through the rationalization of IT systems and data centers, rationalization of non-IT functions, and reduced capital and procurement expenditure; and - Negative Revenue synergies will be realized due to the discontinuation of certain business units.